Lending to the gig economy doesn’t have to be difficult! In this post you can expect to learn:

 - What is the gig economy?

-- What are the needs of these workers?
+- What are the needs of gig economy workers?

-- How you can innovate your lending practices to accommodate this group.
+- How you can innovate your lending practices to accommodate the gig economy.

 From DoorDash, to Uber, to Instacart – all these platforms fall under the umbrella of “gig economy.”
 And when we refer to “non-standard” forms of work, we mean people who call themselves:

 - Gig workers

 These non-standard workers, make up 30%of the workforce and their needs differ from those of traditional salaried workers.
 They often rely on personal sources of financing to fund their endeavours, borrowing from family, friends, credit cards and personal borrowing.

 Out of this merges a clear trend of independent workers neglecting to use their financial institution’s business lending options for their borrowing needs.
 This presents a huge opportunity for credit unions to step up their small business lending practices to fulfill the needs of these workers.

 Needs of the gig worker

 In order to address this question properly, we need to take 3 factors into account:

 - The nature of work is changing;

 - Consumer and worker expectations are shifting;